xmihol00/FLP/proj2/README.md

 Consequently, the final algorithm first computes the complexity of the two solutions and then chooses the in theory faster one (*combined* plot in the above graphs).

+The performance analysis can be replicated by navigating to the `performance_graphs` directory and launching `python3 analyze_performance.py -r -t 600`.

 ## Tests
-The prepared tests can be run from the root directory with `./hand_solved_graphs/test_all.sh` for testing the final solution or with `./hand_solved_graphs/test_all_test_print.sh` for testing the separate solutions as well as the combined one.
+The prepared tests can be run from the root directory with `./hand_solved_graphs/test_all.sh` for testing the final combined solution.
+All the available test cases should finish in an order of hundreds of milliseconds.

+The separate solutions as well as the combined one can be tested from the root directory with `./hand_solved_graphs/test_all_test_print.sh`, each test here is limited with a 1 minute of runtime.